-The CSUMB campus has a broad variety of pedestrian accommodations.
-Some portions of the campus, such as the existing pedestrian malls on Divarty Street and Sixth Avenue, where automobile access is restricted, provide a high-quality walking environment, with many destinations within a close walking distance.
-However, other areas of campus lack sidewalks or other basic pedestrian amenities, and destinations are spaced further apart.
+The Campus has a broad variety of pedestrian accommodations.
+Some portions of the Campus, such as the existing pedestrian malls on Divarty Street and Sixth Avenue, where automobile access is restricted, provide a higher-quality walking environment, with many destinations within a close walking distance.
+However, other areas of Campus lack sidewalks or other basic pedestrian amenities, and destinations are spaced further apart.